woAIxuexiSR/SRT/readme.md

-# SRT
+# SuperRay

-SRT is a powerful rendering framework based on the OptiX ray tracing engine.
+SuperRay is a powerful rendering framework based on the OptiX ray tracing engine.
 Its goal is to provide a simple and flexible API for building ray tracing applications, making it easier for researchers to quickly prototype new ideas and discover innovative methods.

 ## Requirements